Rhizome-Conifer/conifer/README.md

 This repository represents the hosted service running on https://webrecorder.io/ and can be deployed using Docker.

-Webrecorder is a project of Rhizome, developed with generous support from the Mellon Foundation.

-This README corresponds to the 4.x release of Webrecorder, originally introduced in June, 2018.

-This release included [a new React based frontend and curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/) and a introduced a [separate backend and frontend architecture](#webrecorder-architecture)
+This README refers to the 4.x version of Webrecorder, released in June, 2018.
+The release included [a new React based frontend and curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/) and a introduced a [separate backend and frontend architecture](#webrecorder-architecture)

 *See [Migration Info](#migrating-from-earlier-versions) below for migrating from a 3.x installation*